spiceai/docs/spiceaidocs/docs/data-connectors/graphql.md

 ---

-To connect to any [GraphQL](https://graphql.org/) endpoint as connector for federated SQL query, specify `graphql` as the selector in the `from` value for the dataset.
+The [GraphQL](https://graphql.org/) Data Connector enables federated SQL queries on any GraphQL endpoint by specifying`graphql` as the selector in the `from` value for the dataset.

 ```yaml
 datasets: